Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Introduction

 \section{Introduction}

-In recent years, neural networks have emerged as an extremely useful supervised learning technique, developed from early origins in the \emph{perceptron learning algorithm }for classification problems.
+In recent years, neural networks have emerged as an extremely useful supervised learning technique, developed from early origins in the perceptron learning algorithm for classification problems.
 This model has revolutionized nearly every scientific field involving data analysis and has become one of the most widely used machine learning techniques today.
-Our work focuses on developing interpretable models for high-stakes applications, where even minor errors can lead to catastrophic consequences.
-For example, an incorrectly denied parole may result in innocent people suffering years of imprisonment due to racial bias \citep{kirchner2016machine}, poor bail decisions can lead to the release of dangerous criminals; machine learning–based pollution models have misclassified highly polluted air as safe to breathe \citep{mcgough2018bad}; and predictive healthcare models have erroneously determined which patients should receive priority for medical assistance \citep{obermeyer2019dissecting} potentially causing critically ill patients to receive inadequate care.
+Our work focuses on developing \textit{interpretable models} for high-stakes applications, where even minor errors can lead to catastrophic consequences.
+For example, an incorrectly denied parole may result in innocent people suffering years of imprisonment due to racial bias \citep{kirchner2016machine}, poor bail decisions can lead to the release of dangerous criminals, and machine learning–based pollution models have misclassified highly polluted air as safe to breathe \citep{mcgough2018bad}.
 In such settings, it is crucial to deploy models that are both accurate and transparent.
-One effective way to achieve this is to identify the \emph{best} interpretable model within a given hypothesis set—a task that is uniquely suited to \emph{globally} \emph{optimal} (exact) algorithms.

-Neural networks are known for their rich expressive power.
-According to the Kolmogorov–Arnold representation theorem \citep{kolmogorov1957representations}, any continuous function can be exactly represented by a neural network (NN) with a single hidden layer.
-Furthermore, \citep{goodfellow2013maxout} demonstrated that only two maxout units are sufficient to approximate any continuous function.
-Importantly, two-layer networks remain fully interpretable.
-Therefore, in this paper, we focus on solving the empirical risk minimization (ERM) problem for two-layer networks with ReLU and maxout activation functions.